£613 all-in. £349 refunded if the council refuses.

 How we handle mid-application questions

-The council's case officer sometimes asks for a clarification during the 8-week window — "was this dormer in place before 2021?", "can you confirm the eaves-to-boundary distance?", "we need a revised block plan at 1:500".
+The council's case officer sometimes asks for a clarification during the 8 week window, "was this dormer in place before 2021?", "can you confirm the eaves to boundary distance?", "we need a revised block plan at 1:500".
 That's part of the £349.

 The mechanism is straightforward: we list LDC Express as the agent on your 1APP form (you're the applicant).
 Councils route all correspondence to the agent by default, so these queries land with us rather than you.
 The Planning Portal dashboard also shows case updates against the agent account.

 When a clarification arrives, we draft the response within one working day using your original intake answers and site photos.
 If we need information we don't already have, we ask you via your dashboard.
-No extra fee — even if it takes three rounds to settle.
+No extra fee, even if it takes three rounds to settle.

 No hidden fees, and no charging twice for our mistakes

-No per-hour top-up.
+No per hour top-up.
 No "complexity" surcharge.
-No "Article 4 was actually in force" add-on — if Article 4 applies, we tell you at the intake stage and you don't pay.
+No "Article 4 was actually in force" add-on, if Article 4 applies, we tell you at the intake stage and you don't pay.

 If the council refuses because of a drafting error on our side (wrong drawing scale, missing document type, mis-cited clause), we don't make you pay again.
 We re-draft and re-file at no additional service-fee charge.
 Most councils waive the re-submission fee under Regulation 9 of the 2012 Fees Regulations ("free-go"); where a council doesn't honour free-go on the re-submission, we cover the £264 ourselves.
 One re-file per case.
 Details in the Terms.

-The only thing that ever increases your total is if you decide to apply for two genuinely different certificates on the same property (e.g. a rear extension on one application, a garden office on another).
+The only thing that ever increases your total is if you decide to apply for two genuinely different certificates on the same property (e.g. A rear extension on one application, a garden office on another).
 Each certificate is its own £613 because each is filed with the council as a separate application.